harbourlab/SparK/README.md

          Alternatively, transcript IDs can be listed to plot only certain transcripts -wg      If all or individual transcripts are beeing plotted (-dt function) instead of the merged default, then "-wg yes" can be used to plot gene name instead of transcript ID.
--tss     set to "no" to avoid TSS sites and direction of transcription being indicated with arrows.
+-tss     set to "no" to avoid start_codons and direction of transcription being indicated with arrows.
 -scale   Plot scalebar.
 Set to "no" if no scalebar should be plotted.
 -w       Define plot width.
 Default is 150.